SAP Negotiations

 • Credit for Existing Licenses: If you already own a lot of ECC licenses, donโ€™t let them go to waste.
 SAP typically offers a conversion program (sometimes called license exchange or conversion ratios).
 Insist on getting fair credit โ€“ e.g., your current licenses can be converted to S/4HANA equivalents at a ratio of 1:1 for maintenance-paying customers.
 Push for a deal where youโ€™re not paying again for functionality you already licensed in ECC.
 For instance, if you own ECC Financials, you shouldnโ€™t pay full price for S/4 Finance.

-• Dual Usage Rights: During the migration period, negotiate the right to run ECC and S/4HANA in parallel without extra cost.
+• Dual Usage Rights: During the migration period, negotiate the right to run ECC and S/4HANA in parallel without incurring additional costs.
 Migrations take time and usually involve running both systems for a while.
 SAP has sometimes provided โ€œtemporary use rightsโ€ for S/4 when you buy it, allowing ECC to run until cutover.
 Ensure this is explicit so youโ€™re not hit with an audit for double usage in transition.

-• Incentive Discounts: SAP wants success stories of customers moving to S/4HANA.
-Use that to your advantage โ€“ ask for special incentives if you become an early adopter, reference, etc. This could be an extra discount on S/4 licenses or free add-on products like BTP credits or migration tools/services at no charge.
+• Incentive Discounts: SAP seeks success stories from customers who have transitioned to S/4HANA.
+Use that to your advantage โ€“ ask for special incentives if you become an early adopter, such as a reference, etc. This could include an additional discount on S/4 licenses or complimentary add-on products, such as BTP credits or migration tools/services, at no extra charge.

 • Extended ECC Support vs. Migration Cost: Weigh the cost of paying extended support on ECC (if you delay migration) against the deals SAP offers for moving now.
-SAPโ€™s extended maintenance can be pricey (e.g., an uplift on the 22% maintenance).
-You can negotiate perhaps a waiver or reduction of extended support fees if you commit to S/4 by a certain date.
+SAPโ€™s extended maintenance can be expensive (e.g., an increase in the 22% maintenance).
+You can perhaps negotiate a waiver or reduction of extended support fees if you commit to S/4 by a certain date.
 Conversely, we can use the option of staying on ECC longer as leverage: โ€œIf SAP doesnโ€™t come down on S/4 price, weโ€™ll just remain on ECC till 2027 and pay minimal support.โ€

 Trap: One trap involves straight swapping to S/4HANA without scrutinizing the terms.
-Some companies give up their perpetual rights to ECC in exchange for S/4 subscriptions and later regret it when costs rise.
+Some companies relinquish their perpetual rights to ECC in exchange for S/4 subscriptions and later regret it when costs increase.

-Negotiate so you only convert what you need for S/4 and maybe park the rest.
+Negotiate so that you only convert what you need for S/4, and consider parking the rest.
 Also, be careful with contract timing: if your ECC license contract was negotiated years ago on favorable terms, ensure new S/4 contracts carry over important protections (donโ€™t let SAP slip in worse legal terms under the guise of a new contract).

 Lastly, donโ€™t assume you must migrate nowโ€”yes, 2027/2030 is looming, but if SAPโ€™s offer isnโ€™t good enough, you can wait.
 Their offers often improve as the deadline approaches.

 A good approach: โ€œWe are paying $X in maintenance today.
-In moving to S/4, we want to ensure that $X translates into equivalent value, either as credit or reduced subscription.โ€ If youโ€™re looking at RISE, quantify your sunk cost in licenses and negotiate an equivalent reduction.
+In moving to S/4, we want to ensure that $X translates into equivalent value, either as credit or reduced subscription.โ€ If youโ€™re considering RISE, quantify your sunk costs in licenses and negotiate an equivalent reduction.

 Procurement should scenario-plan: What if we donโ€™t do S/4 now?
 Whatโ€™s the cost compared to what SAP offers if we do it now?
 Then, push SAP to bridge that gap.